 [Jazz] 1947 Description: a porfolio of twenty stencils with pages of handwritten text

 Collection Title: Jazz

 Materials & Technique:

-prints, illustrated books, stencil, planographic colour stencil, printed from multiple papercut stencils, lithograph, printed in black ink, from one stone Support: off white velin d'Arches paper with centre fold, deckled left and right edges, torn upper and lower edges
+prints, illustrated books, stencil, planographic pochoir, printed in colour from multiple papercut stencils; lithograph, printed in black ink, from one stone.
+Support: off white velin d'Arches paper with centre fold, deckled left and right edges, torn upper and lower edges